 To help you stay fit at home there is an audio described gentle chair-based exercise video or a more robust 30-minute workout, which you can join by clicking the link: https://www.mysightnotts.org.uk/events/stay-well-stay-active/

-My Sight Notts are developing new ways to support Nottinghamshire’s visually impaired community as lockdown and shielding continues, so please watch this space as new services are announced.
+My Sight Notts are developing new ways to support Nottinghamshire’s visually impaired community, so please watch this space as new services are announced.